rage/java-programming/data/part-2/2-repeating.md

 Users can also be asked for input within a loop.
 The variables that are commonly used in loops (such as Scanner readers) are defined before the loop, whereas variables (such as the value read from the user) that are specific to the loop are defined within it.

 <!-- Alla olevassa esimerkissä ohjelma kysyy käyttäjältä pitäisikö toistolauseesta poistua.
 Mikäli käyttäjä syöttää merkkijonon "k", ohjelman suoritus siirtyy toistolausetta seuraavaan komentoon, jonka suorittamisen jälkeen ohjelman suoritus päättyy. -->
 In the example below, the program asks the user whether to exit the loop or not.
-If the user inputs the string "k", the execution of the program moves to the command following the loop block, after which the execution of the program ends.
+If the user inputs the string "y", the execution of the program moves to the command following the loop block, after which the execution of the program ends.

 ```java
 Scanner scanner = new Scanner(System.in);